 \section{Why the energy distance for reduction problems?}

 There is a wide range of plausible distances/metrics that measure the discrepancy between two random vectors or two multivariate distributions.
-Potential candidates are the disparity metric, total variation metric, discrepancy metric, Hellinger distance, Wasserstein distances among others.
+Potential candidates are the disparity metric, total variation metric, discrepancy metric, Hellinger distance and Wasserstein distances among others.
 However, as mentioned in the introduction the Wasserstein metric is by far the most popular for scenario reduction.
 Hence, we recap its definition on $\R^k$:

 where $\Gamma(\bsX,\bsY)$ is the set of all probability measures on $\R^k \times \R^k$ with the same marginals as $\bsX$ on the first $k$ coordinates and the same as $\bsY$ on the latter ones. $\Gamma(\bsX,\bsY)$ is also known as set of $\bsX$ and $\bsY$ couplings.
-As mentioned in the introduction, the popularity of the Wasserstein distance in scenario reduction is mainly due to the efficient reduction algorithm proposed introduced in \cite{dupavcova2003scenario}.
-It provides an efficient and explicit formula for the subproblem \eqref{eq_scen_red_outer_cont} in scenario reduction.
+As mentioned in the introduction, the popularity of the Wasserstein distance in scenario reduction is mainly due to available stability results for the Wasserstein distance in stochastic programming \cite{romisch2003stability} and the efficient reduction algorithm, see \cite{dupavcova2003scenario, romisch2009scenario}.
+The latter provides an efficient and explicit formula for the subproblem \eqref{eq_scen_red_inner_cont} in scenario reduction.
 The resulting optimal redistribution rule (see e.g. \cite{growe2003scenario}) corresponds to a (mass) transportation problem.
-Here, it is important to remark, that this algorithm does not require the explicit computation of the Wasserstein distance which leads to a dramatic speed up compared to alternatives.
+Here, it is important to remark that this algorithm does not require the explicit computation of the Wasserstein distance, which leads to a dramatic speed up compared to alternatives.

-Still, also for Wasserstein based scenario reduction, the NP-hard integer-valued optimization problem \eqref{eq_scen_red_inner_cont} is remaining.
-In consequence, in ensemble reduction \eqref{eq_ensemble_reduction} the advantages of the Wasserstein distance diminish as the optimization step as in \eqref{eq_scen_red_outer_cont} is not required.
+Still, even for Wasserstein based scenario reduction, the NP-hard integer-valued optimization problem \eqref{eq_scen_red_outer_cont} is remaining.
+Thus, in ensemble reduction \eqref{eq_ensemble_reduction} the advantages of the Wasserstein distance diminish as the inner optimization step in \eqref{eq_scen_red_inner_cont} is not required.